 Construction materials containing the assessed chemical will be prepared on-site by professional workers.
 The liquid component (water or mixing liquid) will be poured into a mixing vessel and the powder product (if relevant) will be added.
-For multicomponent systems, the liquid components will be poured or scraped into the mixing vessel and mixed until homogeneous before the powder component (if relevant) is added.
+For multicomponent systems, the liquid components will be poured or scraped onto the mixing vessel and mixed until homogeneous before the powder component (if relevant) is added.
 The components will then be mixed further until homogeneous.

-The prepared end-use products are either spread out on the surface (floors and walls) via rolling, brushing or trowelling, or poured into spraying equipment (airless) and sprayed onto the surface through a handheld nozzle with workers standing upright.
-In another application scenario, the mixed material is poured onto the prepared substrate and a vibrator or rotating chains or wire loops are used to help to make the material flow more smoothly.
+The prepared end-use products are applied by either spreading out on the surface (floors and walls) via rolling, brushing or trowelling, or poured into spraying equipment (airless) and sprayed onto the surface through a handheld nozzle with workers standing upright.
+In another application scenario, the mixed material is poured into the prepared substrate and a vibrator or rotating chains or wire loops are used to help to make the material flow more smoothly.

-According to the applicant, worker exposure is expected to be minimised through the use of PPE such as coveralls, masks and eye protection.
+According to the applicant, worker exposure is expected to be minimised through the use of PPE such as goggles, chemical resistant gloves, boots, aprons and appropriate face masks as required.